ffund/intro-ml-tss21/slides/3-bias-variance-tradeoff.md

 In order to find the best remedy, it is essential first to understand the cause of the bad performance.

-Note: this scenario is closely parahprased from *Section 11.3 What to Do If Learning Fails* in [Understanding Machine Learning: From Theory to Algorithms](https://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/) (Shalev-Shwartz and Ben-David).
+Note: this scenario is closely paraphrased from *Section 11.3 What to Do If Learning Fails* in [Understanding Machine Learning: From Theory to Algorithms](https://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/) (Shalev-Shwartz and Ben-David).

 :::